moforemmanuel/digit_conversion_algorithms/README.md

-This is a program to convert a number in binary to decimal.
+programs that convert a number in binary to decimal and decimal to other bases